Last Updated on May 17, 2023 by Matt

 Screen

 The screen is always located on the steering wheel, typically in between the handlebars.
-Most models today use LCD screen which shows the few most important specs: speed, battery level, riding mode/gear, and other features that can be turned on or off, like cruise mode, headlight, Bluetooth connection, and other.
+Most models today use LCD screens which shows the most important metrics: speed, battery level, riding mode/gear, and other features that can be turned on or off, like cruise mode, headlight, Bluetooth connection, etc.

 There are mainly two types of e-scooter screens: flat LCD screens integrated into the steering wheel, or small screens hanging on top of the handlebar.

-They also differ in position in size, but none of these aspects have too big an effect.
+They also differ in position and size, but none of these aspects have too big of an effect.
 The most important specs – battery and speed, are always the most visible ones, and typically the only thing riders need to know during the ride.

 Waterproofing/IP rating